swaldecker/run_analysis_repo/README.md

 no overlap between the subjects in the training and testing datasets.

 Next, only the measurement columns that contained the strings "mean" and "std" were selected.
 The resulting data frame is stored in an object caled "selected_df".

+Finally, a second data frame (actually, a tbl) was generated from the first that showed the averages of all the measurement variables, grouped by subject and activity.
+The tbl is stored in an object called "mean_tbl".

+## Note on deciding on variables to include / exclude / add
 I thought a lot about whether to separate some of the columns into additional variables, such as having a column for acceleration and another for type of acceleration (body, or gravity), but as a physicist the columns seemed to me to already be fine the way they are.
 For example, acceleration in the x direction is a variable in its own right.
 It just doesn't make sense to me to have a column for acceleration and another for direction.
 Maybe data science treats variables differently, but I decided not to add columns (except the "set" column).

-Finally, a second data frame (actually, a tbl) was generated from the first that showed the averages of all the measurement variables, grouped by subject and activity.
-The tbl is stored in an object called "mean_tbl".
+If, for example, I were to have one variable for acceleration and another for direction, then when I group the data by subject and activity, the accelerations in the x, y, and z diretions would be averaged together.
+Physically, that makes no sense.
+I would also have to group by x, y, and z, which was not requested by the assignment.

 ## Reading in files into R